My name is Richard Smart and I am a learner, educator and leader who lives a life dominated by the community of Oakland Mills in Columbia Maryland.

 In January 2004 I joined the Social Studies staff here at OMHS and have taught Regular, Honors and AP History classes, in US, World History and World Religions.
 It has been my privilege to teach History every year that I have been teaching.
 Education has always provided me with a satisfying challenge and I love to see students enjoy history, develop their thinking skills and increase their knowledge of the past and what it means to us today.

 For the past five summers I have been working as an Assistant Principal in the Howard County Comprehensive Summer School program.
 The opportunity to explore leadership, and to serve students of Howard County has been an honor.
 It is a particular blessing to be able to look out for OMHS students over the summer as well as during the school year.

 In 2008 I began working for JHU School of Education as a Faculty Associate teaching their Data Driven Decision Making for Schools and Organizations (DDDM) graduate level course.
 This opportunity has broadened my organizational perspective through working with students from public school, private school and college backgrounds.
 I know that I am a better leader and educator after engaging with stimulating materials on DDDM in a rigorous environment.
 I even even had the opportunity to create an instructional environment in this class for an OMHS teacher.

 This year I will continue to lead the home room team and develop the Peer Leaders of Oakland Mills (PLOOM2.0).
-We are going to resource student leaders in the school building through workshops, but more importantly, we are continuing a mentoring program to empower incoming freshmen and rising sophomores.
+We are hoping to help students to improve their decision making in the context of meaningful staff-student and peer relationships.
 I think this is an exciting way to build community and invest in the future of our village.

-The 2012/2013 academic year is my fourteenth serving in public education.
+The 2013/2014 academic year is my fifteenth serving in public education.
 Let there be many more years and many opportunities to invest in the lives of others.